lucasazevedo-bkp/bstgames/README.md

 DJANGO_SECRET_KEY=
 ```

-And then, run the following command in the root directory:
+Run the following command in the root directory:

 ```sh
 docker-compose up